 I can’t say that I’m appalled by the events that have happened within the past week.
 I can’t even say that I’m disgusted.
-Is it fair to say that something (such as racism) is what it is but maintain an appropriate level of concern and desire for change?
+Is it fair to say that something (such as racism) "is what it is" while maintaining an appropriate level of concern and desire for change?
 I hope so; because that’s where I am.

 Just throwing some things out here…

 I find it interesting that people in Charlottesville were injured; a life has been lost; but, no one [in the media] has referred to what happened in Charlottesville as a “riot.”
 I personally believe that the media should be held more accountable for the word play they use when sharing coverage.
-If people of color were to have a rally turn violent it would be referred to as a riot.
+If a rally hosted by people of color was to grow violent, it would be referred to as a riot.
 What was so different about what happened in Charlottesville that it didn’t meet criteria?

 Throughout our president’s election I have held the notion that he is not a racist.
 I believe(d) he was just someone who never really had to filter his mouth because of his wealth.
 I also concluded that he speaks of those of lower classes as he does because he has probably never been “exposed” to them or had to relate to them.
 During his administration, Obama caught a lot of slack from blacks and whites.
 Some whites were disrespectful because he was black.
 Some Blacks were disrespectful because they did not feel that the president was doing anything for “us.”
 The president is supposed to act unbiasedly.
 However, as I consider President Trump’s comment regarding alt-right I haven’t been able to distinguish if he was acting unbiasedly or if he condones what happened.
 At minimum, there is a way that one can show disdain for someone else without harming others.
 Why wasn’t that expressed from the platform?
 What happened to the twitter fingers?